Friday, May 26, 2017

 The Diesel engine powers a generator to make electric energy to turn a massive induction motor that makes it move, I tell Jamie.

 I like my petrol and Diesel engines.
 I have a few cars.
 All of them are older.
 A big 4x4 with a Diesel engine in it.
 I love the torque and the feeling of going anywhere it gives, and it's 500 miles or so range.
-I have a Lotus seven kit car with a revy 16v Toyota engine that makes it fly.
-I also have an Abarth 500 which has a little 1.4-litre turbocharged engine.
+I have a Lotus Seven kit car with a revvy 16v Toyota engine that makes it fly.
+I also have an Abarth 500, which has a little 1.4-litre turbocharged engine.
 It's got twin intercoolers and one of my favourite exhaust notes of any car I have owned.

 I have promised the Abarth to Jamie when he is old enough to drive.

-The big problem as I see it is, will petrol and diesel cars still be on the road in 2025?
+The big problem, as I see it, is whether petrol and diesel cars will still be on the road in 2025.
 In only eight years' time.

 It painted a picture of petrol and diesel cars being abandoned.
 No longer being economical to run.
 Petrol stations would close and become increasingly difficult to find.
 Spare parts would stop being made.
 Garages will no longer repair the current generation of cars.
-The falling oil price is predicted to get lower.
+The falling oil price is predicted to fall further.

 For my Lotus Seven kit car, I'm not so worried.
 I built it after all.
-As technology changes who knows I could replace the petrol engine with a dirty great big electric motor (dirty?) and some modern batteries.
+As technology changed, I could even imagine replacing the petrol engine with a large electric motor and modern battery systems.
 Possibly both were donated by a crash-damaged modern electric car.
 The performance could be better than the current petrol engine.

 My kit car has a simple 12-volt electric system with a separate wire harness for the engine.
-So to remove the petrol engine and its ECU would be easy.
+So, to remove the petrol engine and its ECU would be easy.
 It would leave big holes where the engine, gearbox and petrol tank lived.
-These can be replaced by the Motor its ECU, and batteries or fuel cell.
-Who knows I may be able to put a motor per wheel and make it four-wheel drive.
+These can be replaced by the motor's ECU, batteries or fuel cell.
+Who knows, I may be able to put a motor per wheel and make it four-wheel drive.
 That would be fun.

 All the other electric systems would remain unchanged.
-There is no antilock brakes or traction control.
+There are no antilock brakes or traction control.
 It's really only lights and a horn left when the engines are gone.

-It should be lighter too if I could get a range of 200 or so miles that would be ideal.
+It should be lighter too, if I could get a range of 200 or so miles, that would be ideal.
 It doesn't go much further on a tank of petrol at the moment.
-It's not very comfortable for long distances so the majority of driving I do is just a quick blast at evenings and weekends.
+It's not very comfortable for long distances, so the majority of driving I do is just a quick blast in evenings and weekends.

 So 2025, here's hoping Jamie gets some use out of the Abarth before we need to abandon it at the side of the road.